-The South Asia Water Initiative is a US$31M multi-donor trust fund (MDTF) that aims to increase regional cooperation in the management of the major Himalayan river systems in South Asia to deliver sustainable, fair and inclusive development and climate resilience.
-The program is funded by Governments of United Kingdom, Australia and Norway, was initially set to run for five years (2013-2017) but has since been extended by one year to December 31, 2018.
+The South Asia Water Initiative is a US$31M multi-donor trust fund (MDTF) that aims to increase regional cooperation in the management of the major Himalayan rivers of South Asia to deliver sustainable, fair and inclusive development and climate resilience.
+The program, funded by the Governments of United Kingdom, Australia and Norway, was initially set to run for five years (2013-2017) but has since been extended by one year to December 31, 2018.

 •Landscape-scale Joint Environmental Plan